EimearCunningham/milestone-three/README.md

 ### User Profile Page
 - Logged in users will be able to navigate to their own unique profile.
 - Their profile will display all of they book reviews they uploaded.
-- From here, users will be able to Edit and Delete reviews that they uploaded.
+- From here, users will be able to View Edit and Delete reviews that they uploaded.

 ### Logout functionality
 - When logged in, users will have the option to 'Logout' displayed on the navbar.